-Financial liabilities comprise of due to banks and other financial institutions, deposits from customers, term loans, long term bonds and other liabilities.
+Financial liabilities comprise of due to banks and other financial institutions, deposits from customers, term loans, and other liabilities.
 Financial liabilities are classified as either FVTPL or at amortised cost.
 In case of financial liabilities at FVTPL, all fair value movements are taken to profit or loss, except for gains or losses arising from changes to issuers' credit rating which is presented in OCI with no subsequent reclassification to profit or loss.
-Currently, all financial liabilities of the Group (apart from derivatives) are classified as at amortised cost.
+As of the reporting date, all financial liabilities of the Group (apart from derivatives) are classified as at amortised cost.